 (2) A contract may be varied or rescinded by or on behalf of an incorporated association in the same manner as it is authorised to be made.

-15. Limitation of doctrine of ultra vires
+15. Contracts, when validity of affected by deficiency in association’s legal capacity

 (1) A contract made with an incorporated association is not invalid by reason of any deficiency in the legal capacity of the association to enter into, or carry out, the contract unless the person contracting with the association has actual notice of the deficiency.

 (2) An incorporated association that enters into a contract that would, but for the provisions of subsection (1), be invalid is empowered to carry out the contract.